 First and foremost, stay hydrated!
 It never hurts to make sure you’re getting enough water (8 cups a day is the recommended minimum, but will vary slightly based on your weight).
 Drink a cup of water before meals and consume your meals slower.

 Fiber is vital for gut health.
 Try to get fiber from whole foods rather than processed snack bars and cereal.
 Broccoli, beans, pears, and avocado are great sources of natural fiber.
 Avoid foods that are high in sugars since it can increase “bad” bacteria.
 Since it's been shown that bad gut bacteria can increase unhealthy cravings, it can be a difficult cycle to break.
 Save that chocolate for a cheat day!

 Make an appointment with your doctor if you are having symptoms of food intolerances; such as stomach issues like bloating, gas, constipation, or diarrhea.

 Prebiotics benefit the growth of good bacteria by “feeding” them.
 Probiotics are actual live, good bacteria.
 What these two do is assist in producing SCFAs (short chain fatty acids), which increases energy, protects your gut from bad bacteria, and reduces inflammation to a certain extent.
 While a good 10th of your average calorie intake is going to provide both of these, a supplement can ensure you get enough to keep your gut in balance.
 Talk to your healthcare provider to see which supplement will aid you the most!

 Your gut microbiome plays a key role in your overall health and can be detrimental to your weight loss goals.
 I know that you can regain control of your gut health and improve your health if you follow this program.
 Your journey has been hard – I get that – but after arming yourself with the knowledge I have provided, I am certain that you will feel stronger and more confident.
-Call me now and we can retake control of your health together!
+Call me now and we can retake control of your health together with Phatt Diet!